 It was the morning of my daughter’s birthday when I realized that we completely run out of wrapping paper.
-So, normally in a situation like that, I would find a newspaper and wrap a gift in it, but instead, I took one of our new and clean kitchen towels wrapped her present in it, and tied it with a ribbon.
+So, normally in a situation like that, I would find a newspaper and wrap a gift in it, but instead, I took one of our new kitchen towels wrapped her present in it, and tied it with a ribbon.

 This was the moment I knew we never be buying wrapping paper again.
 All our presents are now being wrapped in pretty scarves, tablecloths, and fabrics that are easily found in thrift shops.